nikolaus-lemberski/servicemesh-demo/README.md

 ### Control Plane and Data Plane

-As we've bundled all the features for Observability, Security and Resiliency in a Sidecar1, we can use the Control Plane to configure the sidecars.
+As we've bundled all the features for Observability, Security and Resiliency in a Sidecar, we can use the Control Plane to configure the sidecars.

 ![Control Plane and Data Plane](docs/diagrams/control_data_plane.png)